Photo by Eileen Galvez

 Bio

 Dr. White earned her Ph.D. in Africana Studies from Brown University.
-Her research has been supported by the Ford Foundation, the Andrew W. Mellon Foundation, the American Council for Learned Societies, and the Institute for Citizens and Scholars.
+Her research has been supported by the Ford Foundation, the Mellon Foundation, the American Council for Learned Societies, and the Institute for Citizens and Scholars.
 Her work is published in Caribbean Quarterly; The Forum for Inter-American Research; Small Axe; Women, Gender, and Families of Color; NACLA Report on the Americas; and the edited volume Black Women in Latin America and the Caribbean: Critical Perspectives and Research.
 She is also the co-founder and co-coordinator of The Black Central Americas Project and an advisory board member of Recuerdos de Nicaragua.